 Why, then, the dim prognosis?
 Why the assurance that the populist parties will only gain in polls?
 Because the agenda only includes austerity and refugee imporation.
 A combination sure to stir up more hostility to Brussels.
 “First,” on the EU’s agenda says Ardagna is “to avoid an automatic increase in VAT (which existing legislation demands), the government needs to implement fiscal tightening measures worth EUR12bn in 2019 and around EUR19bn in 2020 and 2021.”
 Italy already carries a massive debt load.

-US has its own stop-gap measure prevent excessive democracy.
+The US has its own stop-gap measures to prevent excessive democracy.
 Among other machinations, superdelegates help ensure the “proper” outcome of democracy [State delegates are supposed to vote the way their populations do].
 Well over a year before election night, Hillary Clinton had already amassed over 500 hundred.
-The article explains:
+This article points out

 ‘Having superdelegates would ensure that members of the Democratic Party had some weight in case the Democratic voters picked a dud, as they did in 1972 when anti-Vietnam War liberal Sen. George McGovern won the nomination and not much else,’ according to U.S. News & World Report.”

 Who knew there was a difference between the Democratic Party and Democratic voters?
-Certainly not the Liberals that support them.
-But in Italy, it seems, the Established order is more quickly eroding faster than elsewhere, and pundits wonder how long naughty Anti-EUism will last.
+Certainly not the rank and file Liberals that support them.
+But in Italy, it seems, the Established order is eroding faster than elsewhere, and pundits wonder how long naughty Anti-EUism will last.

 “When will European voters come to their senses?”
-We recently heard a France 24 pundit exclaim without addressing EU policies.
+We recently heard a France 24 pundit exclaim in defending the EU without addressing its policies.

 Italy should be doing well.
 Unlike Britain, it exports considerably more to the rest of the world than it imports, while its government spends less (excluding interest payments) than the taxes it receives.
 And yet Italy is stagnating, its population in a state of revolt following two lost decades.